HAET2021/HAET2021.github.io/cfp.md

 # Awards and Prizes

-Thanks to our sponsors, in addition to best paper awards we will also award a prize for the most energy-efficient hardware architecture and a prize for the fastest training method on compute clusters.
+Thanks to our sponsors, in addition to best paper awards we will also award a prize for the most energy-efficient hardware architecture and a prize for the fastest training method on compute clusters (details coming soon).